Direct translations aren’t as logical as they seem, especially when it comes to your marketing.

 Google Translate largely lies on direct word-for-word translations.
 But even those with a minimal understanding of another language know this simply doesn’t work in real life.

-Cheap services like those offered by freelance translators can offer lower price points on English to Swedish translation, but again, quality issues are called into play.
+Cheaper services offered by some less experienced freelance translators can offer lower price points on English to Swedish translation, but again, quality issues are called into play.
 The translations may be linguistically accurate, but they may fail to incorporate other elements that can add impact to your message.

 Professional translators not only nail the verbiage, but also tailor your content to the appropriate audience in their terms.
 This is often not the same as how you’d create the same content in English, which is where the biggest value exists in hiring a professional content translator.